Orgone: Evaluation

 Orgone was closely associated with sexuality: Reich, following Freud, saw nascent sexuality as the primary energetic force of life.
 The term itself was chosen to share a root with the word orgasm, which both Reich and Freud took as a fundamental expression of psychological health.
 This focus on sexuality, while acceptable in the clinical perspective of Viennese psychoanalytic circles, scandalized the conservative American public even as it appealed to countercultural figures like William S. Burroughs and Jack Kerouac.

-In some cases, Reich's experimental techniques do not appear to have been very careful or taken precautions to remove experimental bias.
+In some cases, Reich's experimental techniques do not appear to have been very careful or include precautions to remove experimental bias.
 Reich was concerned with experimental verification from other scientists.
-Albert Einstein agreed to participate, but thought Reich's research lacked scientific detachment and experimental rigor; and concluded that the effect was simply due to the temperature gradient inside the room.
+Albert Einstein agreed to participate, but thought Reich's research lacked scientific detachment and experimental rigor, and concluded that the effect was simply due to the temperature gradient inside the room.
 "Through these experiments I regard the matter as completely solved," he wrote to Reich on 7 February 1941.
 Upon further correspondence from Reich, Einstein replied that he could not devote any additional time to the matter and asked that his name not be misused for advertising purposes.

 Orgone and its related concepts were quickly denounced in the post-World War II American press.
-Reich and his students were seen as a "cult of sex and anarchy," at least in part because orgone was linked with the title of his book The Function of the Orgasm, and this led to numerous investigations as a communist and denunciation under a wide variety of other pretexts.
+Reich and his students were seen as a "cult of sex and anarchy", at least in part because orgone was linked with the title of his book The Function of the Orgasm, and this led to numerous investigations as a communist and denunciation under a wide variety of other pretexts.
 The psychoanalytical community of the time saw his approach to healing diseases as quackery of the worst sort.
-In 1954, the U.S. Food and Drug Administration obtained an injunction to prevent Reich from making medical claims relating to orgone, which prevented him from shipping "orgone devices" across state lines, among other stipulations.
+In 1954, the US Food and Drug Administration obtained an injunction to prevent Reich from making medical claims relating to orgone, which prevented him from shipping "orgone devices" across state lines, among other stipulations.
 Reich resisted the order to cease interstate distribution of orgone and was jailed, and the FDA destroyed Reich's books, research materials, and devices at his institute relating to orgone.

-Some psychotherapists and psychologists practicing various kinds of Body Psychotherapy and Somatic Psychology have continued to use Reich's proposed emotional-release methods and character-analysis ideas.
+Some psychotherapists and psychologists practicing various kinds of body psychotherapy and somatic psychology have continued to use Reich's proposed emotional-release methods and character-analysis ideas.

-In popular culture

-Orgone was used in the writings of several prominent beat generation authors, who were fascinated by its purported curative and sexual aspects.
-To that extent, it is heavily associated with the 1950s counterculture movement, though it did not carry over into the more extensive movements of the 1960s.